ovn-org/ovn-kubernetes/README.md

 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

-Create OVN daemonset yamls from templates by:
+Create OVN daemonset and deployment yamls from templates by running the commands below:
 (The $MASTER_IP below is the IP address of the machine where kube-apiserver is
 running)